 - 1. The user visits example.com, which serves up a script.
 At this point, the user must already be logged in using a legacy username and password, or additional authenticator, or other means acceptable to the Relying Party. - 2.
 The Relying Party script runs the code snippet below. - 3.
 The client platform searches for and locates the authenticator. - 4.
 The client platform connects to the authenticator, performing any pairing actions if necessary. - 5.
-The authenticator shows appropriate UI for the user to select the authenticator on which the new credential will be created, and obtains a biometric or other authorization gesture from the user. - The authenticator returns a response to the client platform, which in turn returns a response to the Relying Party script.
+The authenticator shows appropriate UI for the user to select the authenticator on which the new credential will be created, and obtains a biometric or other authorization gesture from the user. - 6.
+The authenticator returns a response to the client platform, which in turn returns a response to the Relying Party script.
 If the user declined to select an authenticator or provide authorization, an appropriate error is returned. - 7.
-If a new credential was created, - + The Relying Party script sends the newly generated credential public key to the server, along with additional information such as attestation regarding the provenance and characteristics of the authenticator. - + The server stores the credential public key in its database and associates it with the user as well as with the characteristics of authentication indicated by attestation, characteristics of authentication indicated by attestation, storage, to improve future UX by narrowing the choice of also storing a friendly name for later use.

-+ The script may store data such as the credential ID in local
+If a new credential was created, - + The Relying Party script sends the newly generated credential public key to the server, along with additional information such as attestation regarding the provenance and characteristics of the authenticator. - + The server stores the credential public key in its database and associates it with the user as well as with the characteristics of authentication indicated by attestation, also storing a friendly name for later use. - + The script may store data such as the credential ID in local storage, to improve future UX by narrowing the choice of credential for the user.